-The Vermillion River spans more than 60 miles and has several designated trout areas.
-Much of it is catch-and-release only, but it’s still worth the visit for the big brown trout that thrive here.
-You can easily access this river from Farmington City Park and County Road 66.
+The Vermillion River in central Minnesota spans more than 60 miles and has several designated trout areas.
+Much of it is catch-and-release only, but it’s still worth the visit for the big brown trout that thrive here as well as the local brookies too.